 The university does not automatically cancel courses with low enrollments for the fall and spring terms.
 The university does sometimes cancel summer term courses with low enrollments.
 Decisions regarding course cancellation are made by deans' offices and academic departments.
 Such decisions are not made by the University Registrar's Office.

 If a course is full, you cannot register for it.
 You will need to request permission from the instructor through SIS.
-(See Requesting Permission to Add or Drop a Class for instructions.)
-If the instructor chooses to allow you into the course, then the instructor will grant the permission for you and you will receive a notification email.
+(See Permission Requests for instructions.)
+If the instructor chooses to allow you into the course, then the instructor will grant the permission for you, and you will receive a notification email.
 If the instructor grants the permission, you must still register for the course.
 The instructor permission is not a course registration; it is only consent to register.
-You will be able to view all permissions granted to you in the student information system.
+You will be able to view all permissions granted to you in the Student Information System.

 During the drop/add period, you can drop a class through SIS.
 (See Academic Calendar for dates.)
-From the Student Center, choose "Enrollment: Drop" from the drop down menu under Academics.
-On the page that appears, you will see the courses you are enrolled in.
-Click the box to the left of the course(s) you wish to drop and then click Drop Selected Classes.
-Click Finish Dropping to process your drop request.
-Next you will see the results of your request - "Success: dropped" or "Error: unable to drop class."
+From Student Home, click the Classes & Enrollment tile.
+On the page that appears, click Modify Classes, then Drop Classes.
+You will see the courses in which you are enrolled.
+Click the box to the left of the course(s) you wish to drop and then click Next.
+Review the courses you have selected and click the Drop Classes button to process your drop request.
+Click Yes to confirm.
+Next you will see a message indicating whether or not the drop was successful.

 If you are withdrawing from all classes, there are two options available to you.
 The first option is to submit a Withdrawal Request through SIS.
-The Withdrawal Request is located in the Academic Records section of your Self Service menu.
+To withdraw from all classes during the Fall or Spring terms, choose Withdraw from All Classes from the Modify Classes folder under the Classes & Enrollment tile.
 The second option is to complete a withdrawal form and obtain a Dean's signature from the Office of Undergraduate Studies.
 See also Withdrawals and Tuition Refunds.
+If you wish to withdraw from all classes during the summer, you may drop all classes from the Drop Classes menu in the Modify Classes folder under the Classes & Enrollment tile.

 When you attempt to register for a variable unit course, there is a drop down menu where you can choose the specific number of units.
 It always defaults to the lowest possible value.
 If you're already registered for a course and need to change the hours, you may do so during the drop/add period.
 (See Academic Calendar for dates.)
-Click the Enroll link, select the appropriate term, click Continue, then click the Edit tab.
-Any courses that are variable units or have other editable options will appear in a drop down list.
-You can then select the course you'd like to change and click "Proceed to Step 2 of 3".
-You'll see an enrollment screen where you can select the appropriate number of units, then click Next.
-On the next screen you will confirm your changes by selecting "Finish Editing".
+Click the Classes & Enrollment tile, select the appropriate term, select the Modify Classes folder, then select Edit classes.
+Select the class to edit and follow the prompts for changing the number of units.